awsdocs/aws-direct-connect-user-guide/doc_source/createhostedvirtualinterface.md

 # Creating a Hosted Virtual Interface<a name="createhostedvirtualinterface"></a>

-You can create a public or private hosted virtual interface\.
+You can create a public, transit or private hosted virtual interface\.
 Before you begin, ensure that you have read the information in [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.

 ## Creating a Hosted Private Virtual Interface<a name="create-hosted-private-vif"></a>